New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Introduction

 then $X\sim F$ satisfies Carleman's condition $({\rm C_H})$ and is M-det.
-In their proof, they however assume implicitly that the underlying distribution $F$ is symmetric about zero and is absolutely continuous on the whole real line $\R$ (see, e.g., relation (3.8) in the proof of their Theorem 2.1).
+However, in their proof, the authors assume implicitly that the underlying distribution $F$ is symmetric about zero and is absolutely continuous on the whole real line $\R$ (see, e.g., relation (3.8) in the proof of Theorem 2.1 in [10]).

-In the present paper, we will extend and/or slightly modify what is in Wei and Zhang (2025).
-Specifically, we suggest to consider a general function $\phi$ and find conditions under which the following inequality
+In the present paper, we extend and/or slightly modify the findings of [10].
+We suggest considering `more general' functions $\phi$ and find precise conditions under which one single asymptotic property of the density $f$ implies M-det.
+Symbolically: